On tessellations of random maps and the $t_g$-recurrence: Abstract

+We study the masses of the two cells in a Vorono\"i tessellation of the Brownian surface of genus $g\geq 0$ centered on two uniform random points.
+Making use of classical bijections and asymptotic estimates for maps of fixed genus, we relate the second moment of these random variables to the Painlev\'e-I equation satisfied by the double scaling limit of the one-matrix model, or equivalently to the ``$t_g$-recurrence'' satisfied by the constants $t_g$ driving the asymptotic number of maps of genus $g\geq0$.
+This raises the question of giving an independent probabilistic or combinatorial derivation of this second moment, which would then lead to new proof of the $t_g$-recurrence.

-In fact, we conjecture that for any $g\geq 0$ and any $k\geq 2$, the masses of the $k$ nearest-neighbour cells induced by $k$ uniform points in the genus $g$ Brownian map have the same law as a uniform $k$-division of the unit interval.
-We leave this question open even for $(g,k)=(0,2)$.
+More generally we conjecture that for any $g\geq 0$ and $k\geq 2$, the masses of the cells in a Vorono\"i tessellation of the genus-$g$ Brownian surface by $k$ uniform points follows a Dirichlet$(1,1,\dots,1)$ distribution.